rish-16/Reinforcement-Learning-Playground/README.md

 # Reinforcement-Learning-Playground
-An environment that solves many different problems using Reinforcement Learning and Deep Q Learning
+An environment that solves problems using Reinforcement Learning and Deep Q Learning